-If the provisions of this section deprive a full-time employee of the same number of holidays that a full-time employee receives who works a Monday through Friday schedule, s/he shall be paid for additional days at straight pay equal to such number of holidays.
+If the provisions of this section deprive a full-time employee of the same number of holidays that a full-time employee receives who works a Monday through Friday schedule, they shall be paid for additional days at straight pay equal to such number of holidays.
 In no event shall the provisions of this section result in such employee receiving more or fewer holidays than an employee on a Monday through Friday work schedule.

-- 13.4 A holiday calendar will be issued by October 1 that shows the date each holiday will be observed in the following year. - 13.5 Holidays are to be considered as time worked in the computation of overtime.
-Because Supported Living staff duties are covered under Industrial Welfare Commission Wage Order 15 which exempts workers who provide attendant support from overtime pay regulations, they are exempted from this overtime computation.
+- 13.4 A holiday calendar will be issued by December 1 that shows the date each holiday will be observed in the following year. - 13.5 Holidays worked are to be considered as time worked in the computation of overtime.
+Because Supported Living staff duties are covered under Industrial Welfare Commission Wage Order 15 which exempts personal attendants from state overtime pay regulations.
+Labor Code Sections 1451 through 1454 continue to exempt personal attendants employed by the Employer from state overtime requirements, except to the extent that the employee works more than 40 hours in a workweek and is eligible for overtime pay, as required by federal law.
+The workweek is Sunday through Saturday.